seng438-winter-2022/seng438-a2-Mik-Ese/Assignment2-Report.md

 The Project is archived and downloadable [Here](https://github.com/seng438-winter-2022/seng438-a2-Mik-Ese/blob/main/Assignment2_ProjectFiles.zip).
 The individual Java test files for the [Range](https://github.com/seng438-winter-2022/seng438-a2-Mik-Ese/blob/main/RangeTest.java) class and the [DataUtilities](https://github.com/seng438-winter-2022/seng438-a2-Mik-Ese/blob/main/DataUtilitiesTest.java) class.

-// write down the name of the test methods and classes.
-Organize the based on the source code method // they test. identify which tests cover which partitions you have explained in the test strategy section //above

 # 4 How the team work/effort was divided and managed
 Everyone worked together to write up the Test Plan and decide the pairs.